-Cover 5 is a common scheme that’s run in most two high safety schemes.
+Cover 5 is a common scheme run in most two high safety schemes.
 However, it doesn’t necessarily follow the rules of typical coverage talk.
 As mentioned in previous articles, the last number after the “Cover” is typically the number of deep defenders.
 In cover 5, however, it’s different.

 In this article, we’re going to cover exactly what cover 5 is and how you can both identify it and install it into your scheme.
-First, to install cover 5, it’s important to understand why we call it to cover 5 and the different ways it can be played.
+First, to install cover 5, it’s essential to understand why we call it to cover 5 and the different ways it can be played.